ACLI Financial Resilience Index

 This composition frames financial resilience as the interaction of cost pressures and financial resources and provides insight into the specific underlying factors that drive changes in middle-class financial resilience.
 Consumer survey findings (featured in the full index and analysis) offer a snapshot as to how middle-class households are feeling.

-The Resource Resilience Index fell again due primarily to slower asset growth.
+The Resource Resilience Index improved due to a rebound in asset growth.

-The companion survey found that over half of middle-class households are at least somewhat concerned about the risk of serious decline in their household’s financial situation.
+The companion survey found that half (50%) of middle-class households are concerned about their ability to sustainably afford daily essentials over the next year.

 Latest Index & Analysis